hafizmahsan/hafizmahsan/README.md

 ## Hi there, I'm Hafiz Mohammad Ahsan 👋

-Here are some ideas to get you started:
+## I'm a Learner, Developer Teacher and wanted to be a Researcher!

 - 🔭 I’m currently working on ...
-Machine Learning/Deep Learning/Data Sciences/Computer Vision / inshort all about AI
+Learning and Practicing AI
 - 🌱 I’m currently learning ...
-Everything
+AI
 - 👯 I’m looking to collaborate on ...
 AI Projects
-- 🤔 I’m looking for help with ...
+- 👯 I’m looking to collaborate with other content creators and developers
-- 💬 Ask me about ...
-Technology Stff
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Love to learn New Things

 ### Connect with me: